 - centre type (the type of school or other educational setting in which the qualification was taken) – included for GQ only (academies)

-This analysis focuses on GCSEs and A levels and the subset of VTQs included in the DfE’s performance tables, specifically Level 1, Level 1 /2 and Level 2 Technical Awards and Technical Certificates, and Level 3 Applied Generals and Technical Level qualifications.
-The scope of VTQ qualifications included in this analysis is slightly different to the analysis published in previous years due to changes to the data collection.
-For this reason and due to improvements to methodology, the current report should be seen as the most up to date source of information for both GQ and VTQ.
+This analysis focuses on A levels and the subset of VTQs included in the DfE’s performance tables, specifically level 3 Applied Generals and Tech Levels qualifications.
+The scope of VTQ qualifications included in this analysis is slightly different to the analysis published before 2024 due to changes to the data collection.
+For this reason and due to improvements to methodology, the current report should be seen as the most up to date source of information for A levels and level 3 Applied Generals and Tech Levels qualifications.
+The analyses carried out in 2024 that remain accessible in this interactive report are the most up to date source for GCSEs and level 1, 1/2 and 2 VTQs.

 General Qualifications Methodology